 “Also noteworthy is her recognition as a finalist for the International Reading Association’s Outstanding Dissertation of the Year award in 2005,” said College of Education Dean Sharon Iorio, who noted the award is “both coveted and extremely selective.”

-Mark Schneegurt, Associate Professor, Department of Biological Sciences, Fairmount College of Liberal Arts and Sciences
+Mark Schneegurt, associate professor, biological sciences, Fairmount College of Liberal Arts and Sciences

 Mark Schneegurt earned a Bachelor of Science and a Master of Science, both in biology, from Renssalaer Polytechnic Institute in New York in 1984 and 1985, respectively.
 He earned a doctorate in biology from Brown University in 1989.
 He joined the WSU faculty in 2000, after holding post-doctoral research positions with Eli Lilly and Co., Purdue University and University of Notre Dame.